Italy visa refusal 2026: reasons, appeal, court — a real success story

 Applicant after refusal

 "I applied for a Lavoro Autonomo visa.
 After 11 months I picked up my passport with a refusal.
-Not enough money, account movements not obvious, unclear what I do within marketing activities, I don’t have qualifications, I don’t demonstrate knowledge of Italian.
-I actually had more than enough money, but apparently they only got to my case in January and they were not looking at the documents but requesting information from the bank."
+Not enough money, account movements not obvious, unclear what I do within marketing activities, lack of qualifications, don’t demonstrate Italian knowledge.
+I had more than enough money, but apparently my case was checked only in January and they didn’t look at documents but requested information from the bank."

 Pre-rifiuto and final refusal in 2026